thalescpl-io/REST-Key-Xfer/README.md

             BOTH - Only Read and List Keys on Source and Destination Server.
 No writes are made to Destination Server

 __srcuuid:__    (optional)
-            Limits reads or copyies from the Source Server to only those keys whose UUIDs contain all or part of the SRCUUID string
+            Limits reads or copies from the Source Server to only those keys whose UUIDs contain all or part of the SRCUUID string

+__srcClientName:__    (optional)
+            Limits reads or copies from the Source Server to only those keys that belong to a specific KMIP client.
+Partial name allowed.

+__listSrcClients:__    (optional)
+            Lists clients that are available on the Source Server.

 __netAppNodeID:__   (optional)
             NetApp Specific Feature.
 Similar to srcuuid.
 Limits reads or copies from the Source Server to only those keys contain a NetApp-specific KMIP attribute x-NETAPP-NodeId and contain all or part of the NODEID string.